Covera Covera

 Case 1 Age 70 • Saved $79/mo

-Evelyn joined her Sun City community's group insurance program.
-She'd been on an individual policy for 12 years.
-The switch saved her $79/month for the same coverage — the community volume discount was that significant.
+Evelyn joined her Sun City community's group insurance program after 12 years on an individual policy.
+The switch saved $79/month for the same coverage — the community volume discount was significant.

 Case 2 Age 63 • Saved $52/mo

-Harold avoids driving during spring training season and reported his lower February-April mileage.
-Seasonal mileage adjustment plus a clean record discount saved him $52/month.
+Harold avoids driving during spring training and reported his lower February–April mileage.
+Seasonal mileage adjustment plus clean record discount saved $52/month.

 Best Car Insurance Companies for Peoria Drivers